WNCR (AM): Talk and information era

-Tim Alcorn was elevated to station operations manager in the mid-2010s; under Alcorn, WEOL launched a local news/interview program hosted by Andy "Bull" Barch, replacing Hannity.
+Tim Alcorn was elevated to station operations manager in the mid-2010s; under Alcorn, WEOL launched a local news/interview program hosted by Andy "Bull" Barch in February 2017, replacing Hannity.
 Alcorn left the station in October 2019 to become the radio voice of the Cleveland Cavaliers; Joe Tait, the Cavaliers' first radio voice, frequently called high school basketball and softball games for the station alongside Alcorn, and lobbied for the team to hire him.
 Tait additionally co-hosted a podcast for WEOL until his 2021 death, featuring recordings from his tape archive.
 Barch's afternoon show ended in October 2020.
 By 2013, Craig Adams and Bruce Van Dyke co-hosted the morning show, which ended in December 2023.

 Switch to Catholic radio

+There’s a lot of equity in the WEOL brand, we’ve been around for over 75 years...
+The heart and soul [of the station] is local sports and community news and we can still carry the mission forward doing it online.